What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 PPD = the published price to dealers for each vinyl record sold

-Mechanical Royalty Rate = 8.5% in the UK
+Mechanical Royalties Rate = 8.5% in the UK

 To calculate the total mechanical royalties payable, you would then multiply the mechanical royalty due per unit by the total number of units sold:

-Total Mechanical Royalty = Mechanical Royalty x Total Units Sold
+Total Mechanical Royalty = Mechanical Royalties x Total Units Sold

 where: